AugurProject/augur-walkthrough/account.md

 - [ ] Verify you recieved the ETH and REP.

 With Ledger:

 - [ ] your ETH balance accurately displays.
 - [ ] your REP balance accurately displays.
+- [ ] your ETH balance in the Core Stats bar accurately displays.
+- [ ] your REP balance in the Core Stats bar accurately displays.
+- [ ] your Account Address accurately displays.
+- [ ] clicking on the Account Address will copy the Address to your clipboard.
+- [ ] Use the QR code to send some ETH to this account from another account you have access to.
+- [ ] Use the QR code to send some REP to this account from another account you have access to.
+- [ ] Verify you recieved the ETH and REP.

+With Trezor:

+- [ ] your ETH balance accurately displays.
+- [ ] your REP balance accurately displays.